marsbroshok/mlops-labs/lab-22-tfx-pipeline/README.md

 tar xvf tfx_covertype_classifier_training.tar.gz
 ```

+The name of the extracted file is `pipeline.yaml`.

 ### Submitting and monitoring pipeline runs

 After the pipeline has been deployed, you can trigger and monitor pipeline runs using **TFX CLI** or **KFP UI**.